Academic Planning Guide

 Grading

 Standards Based Grading: Grading involves an evaluation of student achievement guided by learning targets standards for reporting on student academic achievement.
 The intent is to measure where a student currently stands in mastering a long-term target.
 Our classes use a standards-based grading process based on a 1-4 continuum.
 The numbers reflect how a student is performing on particular learning targets within a given subject.
 The number 4 is considered “highly proficient” and 1 is “developing.”
-In most courses, the long-term learning target summary judgment scores are averaged to determine an overall grade for the course.
+The long-term learning target summary judgment scores are averaged to determine an overall grade for the course.
 However, individual teachers determine how students will demonstrate their learning and how their progress will determine the letter grade.
 Please read teacher syllabi carefully for full descriptions of how grades are determined for each class.

 Weighted Grades: Students graduating from Beaverton schools have both a regular grade point average (GPA) AND a weighted GPA on their academic transcripts.
 Weighted courses are indicated in the course description with a designation of “Weighted Class”.
 “Weighting” a grade adds to the GPA earned in certain courses.
 In the Beaverton system, grades of A, B, and C earned in weighted classes will earn an extra grade point.
 Therefore, an “A” in a weighted class yields 5 grade points, a “B” will yield 4 grade points, and a “C” will yield 3 grade points.
 A student’s GPA is a number calculated using two factors: credits earned and “grade points,” which correspond to a letter grade.